Drug Possession Lawyer in Akron

 The possession of a controlled substance such as cocaine, crack, meth, heroin, LSD, and ecstasy is a criminal offense.
 Whether the crime is charged as a misdemeanor or felony will usually depend on the type and amount of drug that was found.
 Another factor that can determine the severity of the charge is whether the drug was for personal use or sale.

 Illegal drug possession is punishable by probation or imprisonment, and fines.
 Sentencing can also include community service and mandatory drug treatment.
 Depending on the circumstances of the case, your driver’s license may be suspended and your assets seized.
-An Akron criminal defense attorney can give you additional information on drug crime cases, including the tactics that will be used by the prosecution to attain a guilty verdict.
+An Akron drug possession attorney at DiCaudo, Pitchford & Yoder can give you additional information on drug crime cases, including the tactics that will be used by the prosecution to attain a guilty verdict.

 The seriousness and, therefore, the sentencing for drug crimes vary depending on the type of illegal drug involved, as well as the amount in possession.
 For example, drug abuse charges for heroin—a dangerous and highly addictive drug—are much more serious than charges of simple marijuana possession in Ohio or any other state.
 “Possession” can also include the possession of drug paraphernalia, such as needles used to abuse illegal drugs.

-DiCaudo, Pitchford & Yoder is a knowledgeable criminal defense firm with many years of experience in drug crime cases.
+Our Akron drug possession attorneys at DiCaudo, Pitchford & Yoder are knowledgeable with many years of experience in drug crime cases.
 We know what is at stake if you have been arrested for possession of the following drugs: